Numeric vector

 Vectorization in R

-Many operations in R Language are vectorized.
+Many operations in the R Language are vectorized.
 The operations ( +, -, *, and / ) are performed element by element.
 For example,

 x <- 1 : 4